-Does it seem like an overwhelming task to plan a trip?
-Does it cause you stress to book flights, hotels, and figure out an itinerary?
+Is it an overwhelming task to plan a trip?
+Does it cause you stress to think about booking flights and hotels, or to figure out an itinerary?
 Read this short tutorial on how to plan a trip.
-And use my free printable trip planning checklist!
+And use my free printable trip-planning checklist to make it easier!

 You can plan a trip a lot easier if you break it down into simple tasks.
 The process of making reservations, booking tickets, and preparing to leave, lends itself well to a series of tasks in a specific order.
 Since I am in the process of planning a trip to France next year, I’ll share with you what I am doing.

 Seems obvious, I know.
 But sometimes it takes a while to narrow down your options.
 And if you’re traveling with others, there may be some coordination (or compromising) to do before you can decide where you’re going.
 My destination is France.
 Mostly southern France, but we’ll definitely go to Paris, too.
 I don’t need to figure out all the details yet.
 Just enough to know which airports I want to travel to, so I can book my plane tickets.
 You’ll need to know WHEN you can go, but if you can be a little flexible, you’ll be able to land the best price for plane fare.
 And if you don’t quite have all the funds you need for this trip yet, be sure to read my post about saving and earning money for travel.